Community Data and Reports

 Bite by a Dog or Other Mammal

-• In 2017, the age-standardized rate of emergency department (ED) visits for injuries due to a bite by a dog or other mammal in the Health Unit region was almost double the Ontario rate (363 versus 190 ED visits per 100,000 population, respectively).
+• In 2022, the age-standardized rate of emergency department (ED) visits for injuries due to a bite by a dog or other mammal in the Health Unit region was almost double (1.9 times) the Ontario rate (405 versus 216 ED visits per 100,000 population, respectively).

-• In 2017, the age-standardized hospitalization rate due to the same cause were similar between the Health Unit region and Ontario.
+• In 2022, the age-standardized hospitalization rate due to the same cause was the same as the Ontario rate (3.2 hospitalizations per 100,000 population).

 Visit the PHO Snapshots Emergency Department Visits for Injuries and Hospitalization for Injuries pages for more detail.